Should I Fix My Tracker Mortgage – Tracker Mortgage Ultimate Guide Ireland 2023

 But, markets indicate the ECB may put through even more increases before the summer’s out.

 The average outstanding tracker mortgage in Ireland is €81,322 and the average term people have left is 15 years.
-By fixing onto the best rate on the market the average tracker customer will save €10,817 at the March ECB rate of 3.5%.
+By fixing onto the best rate on the market the average tracker customer will save €10,817 at an ECB rate of 3.5%.

 You can calculate your own potential savings with our handy tracker calculator here.